Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

   OpenID Connect ([1.0][connect]) plugin allows the integration with a 3rd party identity provider (IdP) or [Kong OAuth 2.0 Plugin][oauth2plugin] in a standardized way.
-  This plugin can be used to implement Kong as a (proxying) [OAuth 2.0][oauth2] resource server (RS) and / or as an OpenID Connect relying party (RP) between the client and the upstream service.
+  This plugin can be used to implement Kong as a (proxying) [OAuth 2.0][oauth2] resource server (RS) and/or as an OpenID Connect relying party (RP) between the client and the upstream service.

   The plugin supports several types of credentials, including: